What’s New in Release 9.3.3

 Scalability - Routing Domain Support

-- In NetScaler SD-WAN 9.3, an enhancement to maximize supported limit for multiple routing parameters has been made to support more number of routing domains and the associated attributes.
-See the list below for the supported numbers:
+In NetScaler SD-WAN 9.3, support for more number of routing domains and associated attributes has been added.
+See the list below for the supported parameters:

 - Maximum Routing Domains: 255

 - Maximum Access Interfaces per WAN Link: 64